talomari01/Tic-Tac-Toe-game-/read.md

 #tic-tac
 #summary of tic tac game:
-The game is played on grid thats 3 squares by 3 aquares, and there are two character (O) (X).
+The game is played on grid thats 3 squares by 3 aquares, and there are two characters (O) (X).
 Players take turns putting their marks in empty squares.
 The first player to get 3 of marks in a row (up,down, across) is the winner.
 If no player has 3 marks in a row, the game ends in a tie.